6 Common Problems Faced by College Students

 How to improve self-esteem?

 Acknowledge your positive points and strengths.
-Be proud of your strengths , this will make you feel confident.
+Be proud of your strengths, this will make you feel confident.
 Try to figure out your weaknesses and shortcomings.
 Work to improve them.
 Change things which you don’t like and if you can’t change it, change your attitude.
 Don’t worry about things which are not in your control.
 To improve self-esteem, work hard to gradually increase your efficiency at work.
-Reward yourself on small achievements and appreciate the improvement.
+Reward yourself for small achievements and appreciate the improvement.

 5. Cultural Adjustment

-Try to mix-up with the local population and learn the local culture and customs.
-This will make you feel comfortable and you will earn some good friends as well.
+Try to mix up with the local population and learn the local culture and customs.
+This will make you feel comfortable and you will make some good friends as well.
 Also, learn the local language.
 This can be tough but not impossible.
 Avail the opportunities to speak with native speakers.

 6. Depression

 Depression can occur at any stage in life.
-I advise students to adopt a healthier lifestyle which includes regular exercising, a healthy diet, practice relaxation techniques.
-It is beneficial to practice slow breathing exercise.
+I advise students to adopt a healthier lifestyle which includes regular exercising, a healthy diet, and practising relaxation techniques.
+It is beneficial to practise slow breathing exercises.
 Also, it is advisable to spend “quality” time with family and friends.
-If the above mentioned techniques fail to help you, do visit a student counselor who will assist you in managing depression.
+If the above-mentioned techniques fail to help you, do visit a student counsellor who will assist you in managing depression.

 Useful links